paypal/react-engine/example/Readme.md

   });

   // public/views/list.jsx file contains the catalog view elements of our app.
-  // we iterate through the array of movies module.exports = React.createClass({
+  // we iterate through the array of movies and display them on this page. module.exports = React.createClass({
     render: function render() {
       return (